Budapestby VisitCity Guides

 Castle museum exhibits tell the dramatic story of Eger's 1552 Ottoman siege

-For breathtaking panoramic views over Eger and the surrounding Bükk mountains, climb to Calvary Hill, the highest point within the castle walls.
-The vista rewards your effort with sweeping views of the city's Baroque rooftops and the countryside beyond.
+If you want amazing views over Eger and the Bükk mountains, climb up to Calvary Hill - it's the highest point in the castle.
+The climb is worth it because you get these incredible views of all the red rooftops and the countryside stretching out beyond.

-The castle grounds typically open at 10:00 AM and close at 6:00 PM during peak season, with shorter winter hours often ending at 4:00 PM.
-Standard adult admission costs 2,400 HUF, with discounts available for youth and seniors at 1,200 HUF.
-Additional attractions like the underground casemate tours and wax museum require separate tickets.
+The castle opens at 10:00 AM and closes at 6:00 PM during summer, but in winter it often closes at 4:00 PM so check ahead.
+Adult tickets cost 2,400 HUF, and kids and seniors get in for 1,200 HUF.
+Some extra stuff like the underground tours and wax museum cost more.

-The magnificent Minorite Church dominates one side of the square, widely regarded as one of Hungary's finest examples of Baroque ecclesiastical architecture.
-Its ornate facade and twin towers define Eger's skyline, while the interior rewards visitors with stunning decorative details.
+The Minorite Church totally dominates one side of the square, and it's considered one of Hungary's best examples of Baroque church architecture.
+Those twin towers basically define Eger's skyline.
+If you go inside, the decorative details are pretty amazing.

 Historic Dobó Square with fountains, baroque buildings and castle hill in background